-2.1.4 Load Ratings of Plant and Equipment

-- 2.1.4.1 Plant, equipment and circuits shall be rated for the expected load (i.e. demand and generation).
-When designing networks, consideration shall be given to: - The normal feeding arrangement. - Abnormal feeding arrangements that are required to satisfy the requirements of ENA ER P2 (e.g. first circuit outage conditions). - Whether the load is expected to be sustained or cyclic.
-Load can be considered to be cyclic if the load factor is less 0.7, where: Load Factor = Average Demand over a 24 hour period / Maximum Demand over that period - Variation of the load and ratings over the year - Predicted changes in demand and generation - Protection settings.
-In some cases protection settings restrict the load rating of an item of plant, equipment or a circuit. - 2.1.4.2 Overhead line ratings are specified in ST:SD8A.
+- 2.1.4 Load Ratings of Plant and Equipment - 2.1.4.1 Plant, equipment and circuits shall be rated for the expected load (i.e. demand and generation).
+When designing networks, consideration shall be given to the: - normal feeding arrangement. - abnormal feeding arrangements that are required to satisfy the requirements of ENA ER P2 (e.g. first circuit outage conditions).

-- 2.1.4.3 HV Underground cable ratings are specified in ST:SD8B Part 2 - 2.1.4.4 HV Underground cable sizes are specified in POL:CA2/1 - 2.1.4.5 Transformer ratings are specified in the following standard techniques: - 132kV, 66kV and 33kV transformer ratings are specified in ST:SD8C - 11kV and 6.6kV transformer ratings are specified in ST:SD8D. - 2.1.4.6 The rating of reactors and resistors including liquid earthing resistors and solid resistors are specific to each of equipment.
+- load profile.
+Load can be considered to be cyclic if the load factor is less 0.7, where the load factor is the average (i.e. mean) demand over a 24 hour period divided (÷) by the maximum demand over that period - variation of the load and ratings over the year - predicted changes in demand and generation - protection settings.
+In some cases protection settings restrict the load rating of an item of plant, equipment or a circuit. - 2.1.4.2 Overhead line ratings are specified in ST:SD8A. - 2.1.4.3 HV Underground cable ratings are specified in ST:SD8B Part 2 - 2.1.4.4 HV Underground cable sizes are specified in POL:CA2/1 - 2.1.4.5 Transformer ratings are specified in the following standard techniques: - 132kV, 66kV and 33kV transformer ratings are specified in ST:SD8C - 11kV and 6.6kV transformer ratings are specified in ST:SD8D. - 2.1.4.6 The rating of reactors and resistors including liquid earthing resistors and solid resistors are specific to each of equipment.
 Ratings are normally specified on the equipment nameplate and should also be recorded in CROWN.
-Ratings of new reactors and resistors are defined in the relevant specifications, for example: - EE SPEC: 9 11kV Outdoor Single Phase Neutral Earthing Reactors. - 2.1.4.7 Switchgear ratings are specific to the particular item of equipment and are normally stated on the switchgear name plate.
+Ratings of new reactors and resistors are defined in the relevant specifications, for example EE SPEC:9, 11kV Outdoor Single Phase Neutral Earthing Reactors. - 2.1.4.7 Switchgear ratings are specific to the particular item of equipment and are normally stated on the switchgear name plate.
 Ratings should also be recorded in CROWN.
 When assessing switchgear ratings consideration must also be given to the rating of ancillary equipment such as current transformers (CTs) and protection relays.